pedrofrohmut/shareposts2/README.md

 # shareposts2
-TESTANDO: This is my version of SharePosts that I am making for myself just to Learn PHP and MVC Design Pattern.
+This is my version of SharePosts that I am making for myself just to Learn PHP and MVC Design Pattern.

 In  my version I am doing PHP in the Java Servlet/JSP way (that i know better).